enorfelt/mob/README.md

 - `mob reset` deletes `mob-session` and `origin/mob-session`

 ## How can one customize it?
-You can set several environment variables, such as `MOBSWTICHER_WipBranch` and `MOBSWTICHER_RemoteName`, that will be picked up by `mob`.
+You can set several environment variables, such as `MOBSWITCHER_WipBranch` and `MOBSWITCHER_RemoteName`, that will be picked up by `mob`.
 See [the appsettings.json for an extensive list](https://github.com/enorfelt/MobSwitcher/blob/master/src/MobSwitcher.Cli/appsettings.json).
-Use `MOBSWTICHER_`as prefix.
+Use `MOBSWITCHER_`as prefix.
 You can also set config per repository by `mob config set UsePrettyPrint true`.
 That will create a `.mob` folder at the root of your repository.
 The folder will contain the settings file.

 Pretty print is enabled by default.
 It uses the [Nerd Fonts](https://github.com/ryanoasis/nerd-fonts) Hack font face.
 You need to install it and enable it in your terminal.